fbpx

 Based on the real-life story of Alan Turing, A.K.A. the father of modern computer science, The Imitation Game is centered around Turing and his team of code-breakers at top secret British Government Code and Cipher School.
 They’re determined to decipher the Nazi German military code called “Enigma”.
 Enigma is a key part of the Nazi military strategy to safely transmit important information to its units.

-To crack this Enigma, Turing creates a primitive computer system that would consider permutations at a faster rate than any human.
+To crack this Enigma, Turing created a primitive computer system that would consider permutations at a faster rate than any human.
 This achievement helped Allied forces ensure victory over Nazi German in the second world war.
 The movie not only portrays the impressive life of Alan Turning but also describes the important process of creating the first ever machine of its kind giving birth to the field of cryptography and cyber security.

 The Terminator (1984)